Getting the job done . . . Concept through construction and beyond

 Norwood Memorial Airport

 TSA prepared an airport-wide vegetation management plan and quickly obtained all permits for both an emergency tree clearing project and the airport-wide tree clearing.
-TSA delineated and assessed all wetlands and identified other sensitive resources on the 400+ acre airport property, 75 percent of which are classified as wetlands, and all of which lie within a state-designated “area of critical environmental concern.”
-The long-term management plan is a state-of-the-art, natural resource-based management plan for removing vegetative obstructions and maintaining the airport obstruction-free in perpetuity.
+TSA delineated and assessed all wetlands and identified other sensitive resources on the 400+ acre airport property, 75 percent of which are classified as wetlands, and all of which lie within a state-designated “area of critical environmental concern.?nbsp; The long-term management plan is a state-of-the-art, natural resource-based management plan for removing vegetative obstructions and maintaining the airport obstruction-free in perpetuity.
 The aviation and environmental communities praised the plan as innovative and responsive to their concerns.

 Since 1988, TSA has worked at Hanscom Field performing wetland delineation, functional assessment, and mitigation design; wildlife; vegetation management; water quality; and permitting.
 Representative projects include evaluation of the development potential of land parcels, permitting for runway improvements, vegetation management planning and associated permitting, and a Generic Environmental Impact Report (GEIR) for various projects.
 As part of the contract, TSA attended public hearings, coordinated with regulatory agencies, and responding to comments on the GEIR.